MalinRekdal/Master-thesis-about-Parkinsons-Detection/README.md

     ```
     pip install disvoice
     ```
-    Note that pip install disvoice installs both pythorch and tensorflow and the other packages that is needed to use DisVoice.
+    Note that pip install DisVoice installs packages for Python and TensorFlow and the other packages that need to use DisVoice.

-      - Can also clone Disvoice repo if nootebook examples are wanted:
+      - Can also clone Disvoice repo if notebook examples are wanted:
         ```
         git clone https://github.com/jcvasquezc/DisVoice.git
         ```